NickSwainston/pulsar_spectra/docs/bandwidth_intergration.rst

 Integration of the model functions
 ----------------------------------
-In this section, the bandwidth integration is performed over the complete model functions which are detailed in Swainston et al. (2022).
+In this section, bandwidth integrations are performed directly using the model functions which are detailed in Swainston et al. (2022).

-Simple power-law
+Simple power law
 ~~~~~~~~~~~~~~~~
-The simple power-law model is
+The simple power law model is

 .. math::

     S_\nu &= c \left( \frac{\nu}{\nu_0} \right)^\alpha,

 where :math:`\nu_0` is the reference frequency, :math:`\alpha` is the spectral index, and :math:`c` is a constant.
-The bandwidth integration is performed as:
+The bandwidth integration for this model is relatively simple, as shown below:

 .. math::